 - Protection endorsement, which includes the following coverages: deductible waiver, water shut-off device following first covered water damage claim, real estate tax assessment, disability alterations, and earth movement and earthquake for personal property (for states other than California)

 Your drive to build the life of your dreams inspires us.
 That’s why we provide crafted coverage and specialized service to keep pace with your changing needs and a rapidly evolving world.

 Nationwide Private Client offers these added benefits:

-- Financial strength— Nationwide, a Fortune 100 company,³ is one of the largest and strongest diversified insurance and financial services organizations in the U.S. and is rated A1 by Moody’s and A+ by both A.M.
-Best and Standard & Poor’s.4
+- Financial strength: Nationwide, a Fortune 100 company,4 is one of the largest and strongest diversified insurance and financial services organizations in the U.S. and is rated A1 by Moody’s and A+ by both AM Best and Standard & Poor’s.5

-- Charitable giving — Nationwide Private Client demonstrates a commitment to local communities through its Partners in Giving program, helping numerous lives each year.
-This supports Nationwide’s belief in being a good corporate citizen where we work and live.
-Since 2000, the Nationwide Foundation, a nonprofit, private foundation, has contributed more than $394 million to charitable organizations across the U.S.
+- Charitable giving: At Nationwide, we strongly believe in being good corporate citizens where we work and live.
+Since 2000, the Nationwide Foundation has committed more than $588 million to charitable organizations across the United States.

 “The Nation's Stock of Second Homes,” Na Zhao, eyeonhousing.org/2022/05/the-nations-stock-of-second-homes (May 13, 2022).